 - The on-call physician is required based on hospital by-laws

 It is not uncommon for hospital bylaws to require one follow-up visit rather than ongoing care.
 The patient should be informed of this at the time of the referral.
-It is then up to the on-call physician, in collaboration with the patient, whether the relationship will extend beyond the first outpatient visit.
+It is then up to the on-call physician in collaboration with the patient to determine whether the relationship will extend beyond the first outpatient visit.

-For additional information pertaining to EMTALA, please go to:
+For additional information about EMTALA compliance, please go to:

 The information provided in this resource does not constitute legal, medical or any other professional advice, nor does it establish a standard of care.
 This resource has been created as an aid to you in your practice.
 The ultimate decision on how to use the information provided rests solely with you, the PolicyOwner.